-LeafLink raises $40m from Founders Fund, others to cultivate its cannabis wholesale market – TechCrunch
+LeafLink raises $40M from Founders Fund, others to cultivate its cannabis wholesale market – TechCrunch

-LeafLink is today announcing it raised a $40 million Series C financing round, led by Founders Fund with participation from Thrive Capital, Nosara Capital, and Lerer Hippeau.
-This round of financing brings the total amount raised by the company to over $90 million.
+LeafLink is today announcing it raised a $40 million Series C financing round, led by Founders Fund with participation from Thrive Capital, Nosara Capital and Lerer Hippeau.
+This round of financing brings the total amount raised by the company to more than $90 million.

 This financing round is Founder Fund’s largest technology investment in the cannabis space.